batmanlab/Ladder/README.md

 ```

-## ➡️ Demo notebooks with qualitative results
+## ➡️ Demo Notebooks With Qualitative Results

 Refer to [notebook1](./src/codebase/demo/Demo-NIH.ipynb) and [notebook2](./src/codebase/demo/Demo-Waterbirds.ipynb) for
 qualitative results of the error slices discovered by LADDER.